 What s.464C and s.464D used to do

 The s.464C 30-day rule.
 Where a loan to a participator was repaid (or partially repaid) and a new loan was made to the same participator within 30 days, and at least £5,000 of the new loan reproduced the repaid amount, the repayment was disregarded for s.455 purposes.
 The effect was that the original s.455 charge survived as if the repayment had not happened.
-The £5,000 floor existed to exclude trivial cycles; the 30-day window was the bright-line clock.
+The £5,000 floor excluded trivial cycles; the 30-day window was the bright-line clock.

 The s.464D £15,000 anti-arrangement rule.
 Where the total of the repaid loans and the new loans exceeded £15,000 and the arrangements were such that the repayment was made with the intention of the new loan being made, the repayment was disregarded for s.455.
 The £15,000 threshold caught larger structured patterns regardless of the 30-day clock.
 The anti-arrangement test reached further than the 30-day rule because it operated on intention and substance rather than just timing.